Jeanette Jenkins: Career

+Jenkins started her career as a trainer for the university's men's football team, addressing sports injuries.

-Upon completion her studies at the University of Ottawa in 1997, Jeanette moved to Los Angeles and began teaching fitness classes.
+Upon completion of her studies at the University of Ottawa in 1997, Jeanette moved to Los Angeles and began teaching fitness classes.
 Jeanette then founded her own fitness training company, The Hollywood Trainer LLC.

 In 2001, she appeared on Season 1, Episode 3 of Fear Factor (Jet Ski to Helicopter/Eat Beetles/Rope Crawl).
 The episode aired on 06/25/2001.

 Since then, Jenkins has been a personal training coach for many artists, including Pink, Kelly Rowland, Alicia Keys and Tracee Ellis Ross, among others.

 She also had collaborations with Jurnee Smollett and Nia Long, and was enlisted as trainer by Olympic Gold Medalist Shawn Johnson.
 Jenkins bases her technique on measurements of body fat percentage, using two methods: bioelectrical impedance and with calipers.
 The Hollywood Trainer Club's programs include the 30-Day Butt Challenge and 10-Day Ab Blast Challenge and the Bikini Bootcamp.

 Since 2007, Jeanette has published a book and created a series of fitness instruction videos, which have been translated into twelve different languages.
-She also launched “thehollywoodtrainerclub.com,” an online club, discussing fitness and healthy life style;
+She also launched “thehollywoodtrainerclub.com,” an online club, discussing fitness and healthy lifestyle;